iudexai/iudex-python/iudex/instrumentation/README.md

 instrument(
   app=app,
-  service_name=__name__, # or any string describing your service )
+  service_name=__name__, # or any string describing your service env="development", # or any string for your env
+)
 ```
 3. Make sure the app has access to the environment variable `IUDEX_API_KEY`